cherylkw/multisigwallet/readme.md

 ## Visiting an URL and interact with the application

 - http://localhost:3000/
 - This Dapp requires to interact with MetaMask.
-When the dapp loaded, MetaMask pop-up will appear if installed properly, requesting your approveal to allow InterBank Transfer Payment Dapp connect to MetaMask wallet.
+When the dapp loaded, MetaMask pop-up will appear if installed properly, requesting your approveal to allow Dapp connect to MetaMask wallet.
 Please choose **Connect**.

 ### Deploy to Kovan testnet